Breached password detection is a critical component of secure applications. Read the white paper

 Email

-The email configuration allows you to optionally select customized email templates for this application.
-When configured an application specific template will be used instead o the tenant configured email template when possible.
+The email configuration allows you to optionally select customized email templates for this Application.
+When configured, an application specific template will be used instead of the tenant configured email template.

 Application Email